jenningsanderson/overturemaps-workshop/README.md

 Since our data lives in the cloud, let's bring our analysis to the data, not the other way around.

+## Overture & Oakridge Comparision

    1. Load the [Overture OakRidge Comparison](https://www.fused.io/workbench/catalog/Overture_OakRidge_Comparison-0ebc66b4-fbd5-4b44-ab97-af6d30757891) into your Fused workbench.
    2. Compare the building footprints between ORNL and Overture.
 Which one has more accurate building footprints?
    3. Now which dataset has more accurate _class_ information?
    4. Fused lets us combine these datasets.

+## H3 Aggregated Skyline

-5. Additionally, we can perform the same H3 aggregations in the cloud: The [Overture H3 Skyline](https://www.fused.io/workbench/catalog/Overture_H3_Skyline-1b1b240c-f378-4737-856b-18d9568fd8f1) UDF aggregates Overture buildings at any h3 resolution — allowing you to "approximate" a city skyline without having to render all of the buildings.
+   1. Additionally, we can perform the same H3 aggregations in the cloud: The [Overture H3 Skyline](https://www.fused.io/workbench/catalog/Overture_H3_Skyline-1b1b240c-f378-4737-856b-18d9568fd8f1) UDF aggregates Overture buildings at any h3 resolution — allowing you to "approximate" a city skyline without having to render all of the buildings.